PaloAltoNetworks/panos.pan.dev/docs/expedition/expedition_qs.md

 ## Installing the Expedition Packages

 :::note
-Expedition2 Installation Script is scheduled to be released on April, 2022.
+Expedition 2 Installation Script is scheduled to be released in April, 2022.
 :::note

 The script will perform some initial verifications, including the existence of a user with username “expedition”, and that the Expedition package has not been installed in advance, so it would not modify the settings of an already installed Expedition VM.